Recreational Water Illnesses

 Loose-fitting long-sleeved shirts and long pants made of tightly woven fabric offer the best protection from UV rays.
 A dry T-shirt offers more protection than a wet one, and dark-colored shirts offer more protection than light ones.
-If this type of attire isn't practical for your needs, try to at least wear a T-shirt of beach cover-up.
+If this type of attire isn't practical for your needs, try to at least wear a T-shirt or a beach cover-up.
 A typical T-shirt has an SPF less than 15, so be sure to use other types of skin protection as well.

-For the maximum protection, wear a hat with a brim all the way around that shades your face, ears, and the back of your neck.
+For maximum protection, wear a hat with a brim all the way around that shades your face, ears, and the back of your neck.